Copyright Protection + Enforcement

 What are the benefits of copyright registration?

 Increased damages when infringement occurs.
 Let’s face it, infringement will occur.
 Common law provides minimal copyright protection and damages.
-Federal copyright registration on the other hand allows statutory damages and attorney’s fees for successful authors who establish infringement.
+But Federal copyright registration allows for the recovery of statutory damages and attorney’s fees when infringement is established.
+These days, you can’t really sue without a timely registration (BEFORE the infringement occurs).

 Increases brand value.
 Intellectual property is one of your business’s most valuable assets.
 Federal copyright registration protects and increases the value of these important assets.